Full-Stack-Fluency/OpenImg-FrontEnd/README.md

 # Open AI Image General
+## Step1 : Client logs in
 ```mermaid
 flowchart TD
     A[Client clicks Log in] --> B[Client is redirected to Auth0 login];
     B[Auth0 sends client back to site] --> C{website UI};
 ```
+## Step 2: Client creates a prompt and gets the image based on that
 ```mermaid
 flowchart TD
     A[Client creates prompt] --> B{Server on Render sends prompt to API};